Dayton Correctional Institution

 The Dayton Correctional Institution is a state prison for women located in Dayton, Montgomery County, Ohio, opened in 1987, owned and operated by the Ohio Department of Rehabilitation and Correction.

 The facility holds a maximum of 938 female inmates at various security levels.

+In February 2026, ODRC transferred 150 inmates to other facilities after closing a unit to address staffing shortages at the facility.